 Skills for Nuclear Medical Technology/Technologist Majors

-nuclear medical technology/technologist majors are found most commonly in careers in which the following skills are important:
+A major in nuclear medical technology/technologist prepares you for careers in which the following skill-sets are crucial:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Speaking - Talking to others to convey information effectively.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 - Writing - Communicating effectively in writing as appropriate for the needs of the audience.

 Nuclear Medical Technology/Technologist majors often go into careers where the following abilities are vital:

 - Oral Expression - The ability to communicate information and ideas in speaking so others will understand.